jessieyeung/rcbayes/README.md

 ```

 Note that this package requires `rstan`.
 If you have issues installing
-`rstan` additional information is avaliable
+`rstan` additional information is available
 [here](https://github.com/stan-dev/rstan/wiki), as well as from a
 general Google search.